• About

 Alexis Dascoulias

 Alexis holds a BA in theater education and a MS in Camp Administration and Leadership.
-She has over 25 years experience as a teacher, director, camp director and producer.
-She has served as the Executive and Education Director for Maui OnStage, Managing Director and Education Director for Seacoast Repertory Theatre, and the Head of the Drama Department at Dover High School.
-She served as the Drama Club Director for Kamehameha Maui High School and has been a guest teacher at the Hawaii State STEM conference.
-Alexis has presented workshops at the American Camp Association Conferences in New England Conference, Southern California, Oregon and Hawaii.
+She has over 30 years' experience as a teacher, director, camp director and producer.
+She has served as the Executive and Education Director for Maui OnStage, Education Director for Seacoast Repertory Theatre, and the Head of the Drama Department at Dover High School.
+She is currently the Dean of Students at Winthrop High School.
+Alexis has presented workshops at the American Camp Association Conferences from Maine to Maui.
 Directing credits include James and the Giant Peach, Aladdin Jr, The Wizard of Oz, Mary Poppins, ELF, Of Mice and Men, La Cage Aux Folles, To Kill A Mockingbird, and Seussical.
 Alexis loves hiking, camping and challenging young people and peers to be the best they can be!
-“One Person of Principal Can Always Make a Difference”
+“One Person of Principal Can Always Make a Difference”.

 Alexis Dascoulias